Fly algorithm

+The Fly Algorithm is a computational method within the field of evolutionary algorithms, designed for direct exploration of 3D spaces in applications such as computer stereo vision, robotics, and medical imaging.
+Unlike traditional image-based stereovision, which relies on matching features to construct 3D information, the Fly Algorithm operates by generating a 3D representation directly from random points, termed "flies."
+Each fly is a coordinate in 3D space, evaluated for its accuracy by comparing its projections in a scene.
+By iteratively refining the positions of flies based on fitness criteria, the algorithm can construct an optimized spatial representation.
+The Fly Algorithm has expanded into various fields, including applications in digital art, where it is used to generate complex visual patterns.

 History

 The Fly Algorithm is a type of cooperative coevolution based on the Parisian approach.
 The Fly Algorithm has first been developed in 1999 in the scope of the application of Evolutionary algorithms to computer stereo vision.
-Unlike the classical image-based approach to stereovision, which extracts image primitives then matches them in order to obtain 3-D information, the Fly Agorithm is based on the direct exploration of the 3-D space of the scene.
+Unlike the classical image-based approach to stereovision, which extracts image primitives then matches them in order to obtain 3-D information, the Fly Algorithm is based on the direct exploration of the 3-D space of the scene.
 A fly is defined as a 3-D point described by its coordinates (x, y, z).
 Once a random population of flies has been created in a search space corresponding to the field of view of the cameras, its evolution (based on the Evolutionary Strategy paradigm) used a fitness function that evaluates how likely the fly is lying on the visible surface of an object, based on the consistency of its image projections.
 To this end, the fitness function uses the grey levels, colours and/or textures of the calculated fly's projections.

 The first application field of the Fly Algorithm has been stereovision.
 While classical `image priority' approaches use matching features from the stereo images in order to build a 3-D model, the Fly Algorithm directly explores the 3-D space and uses image data to evaluate the validity of 3-D hypotheses.
 A variant called the "Dynamic Flies" defines the fly as a 6-uple (x, y, z, x’, y’, z’) involving the fly's velocity.
 The velocity components are not explicitly taken into account in the fitness calculation but are used in the flies' positions updating and are subject to similar genetic operators (mutation, crossover).

 The application of Flies to obstacle avoidance in vehicles exploits the fact that the population of flies is a time compliant, quasi-continuously evolving representation of the scene to directly generate vehicle control signals from the flies.
 The use of the Fly Algorithm is not strictly restricted to stereo images, as other sensors may be added (e.g. acoustic proximity sensors, etc.) as additional terms to the fitness function being optimised.
 Odometry information can also be used to speed up the updating of flies' positions, and conversely the flies positions can be used to provide localisation and mapping information.